graphql/graphql-spec/Section 8 -- Grammar.md

   - `"` StringCharacter+ `"`

 StringCharacter :
-  - "Any character" but not `"` or \ or LineTerminator
+  - SourceCharacter but not `"` or \ or LineTerminator
   - \ EscapedUnicode
   - \ EscapedCharacter